d-vu/test/README.md

 ##  Running remotely via uploading to Amazon Web Services
 ```
-Be sure to import secret files and download depencicis before continuing
+Be sure to import the folder containing the secret files and download dependencies before continuing.
 ```

 ###  Convert to AWS Lambda Function